ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-19-using-the-newly-redesigned-ethereum-classic-multisig-wallet/index.md

 ## 9. Press "Connect"

-Now MetaMask is ready to connect with Ethereum Classic multisig, press the "Connect" button.
+Now MetaMask is ready to connect with Catacomb ETC Wallet, press the "Connect" button.

 ![](./8.png)